Straubenzee family

 The Straubenzee (van Straubenzee) family are an English and Canadian gentry family with Dutch origins.
 Members of the family across several generations have been notable for careers as officers within the British Army, with various members receiving decorations such as the Military Cross, Légion d'Honneur and the Distinguished Service Order, and others receiving chivalric orders including knighthoods.

 In the 20th and 21st centuries, various members of the family were known for their political careers or philanthropic work, also receiving recognition in the form of knighthood/damehoods and Orders of the British Empire.
-The family are also known for their close ties within influential political, and more recently, royal circles, including William Prince of Wales and Harry Duke of Sussex.
+The family are also known for their close ties within influential political, and more recently, royal circles, including William, Prince of Wales and Prince Harry, Duke of Sussex.

 Origins

 The earliest known record of the Straubenzee family in the United Kingdom was when Philip William Casimir van Straubenzee left the Netherlands to support King George II in the Jacobite rising of 1745.
 During this time, he met Jane Turner of Kirkleatham, the daughter of Cholmley Turner, MP for Yorkshire, and married her.
 Straubenzee became a member of the British Army, and by request of George II was naturalised by Act of Parliament in 1759.

 The Straubenzees were present in Spennithorne by the end of the 18th century, residing at Spennithorne House and surrounding properties.